-Ask your veterinarian about appropriate diets and if necessary supplementation

-Dark green leafy vegetables like broccoli, spinach, dandelions, pak choi and orange or yellow vegetables like carrots, squash, sweet potato and sweetcorn are good sources of vitamin A for aquatic turtles.
-Shrimps and dried turtle mixed food are poor sources of vitamin A.
+Ask your veterinarian about appropriate diets and if necessary supplementation.
+Dark green leafy vegetables like broccoli, spinach, dandelions, pak choi and orange or yellow vegetables like carrots, squash, sweet potato and sweetcorn are good sources of vitamin A for terrapins.
+Shrimps and dried turtle mixed food are poor sources of vitamin A, whereas some of the complete terrapin pellet diets may have vitamin A included.